DFE-Digital/architecture/governance/technical-governance.md

 If not, the delivery team can proceed with registering the design in the [architecture repository](https://educationgovuk.sharepoint.com/sites/gp/artefacts/Forms/AllItems.aspx).

 Where artefacts do not exist, then the team cannot align with them and are free to design their solution to meet their user needs.
 If artefacts cover part, but not all, of a design, only the parts within scope of those artefacts could reasonably be expected to align with them.
-In this instance, the team should consider whether there should be artefacts to cover the gap and discuss with the [architecture team](mailto:architecture.profession@education.gov.uk) to highlight the gap.
+In this instance, the team should consider whether there *should* be artefacts to cover the gap and discuss this with the [architecture team](mailto:architecture.profession@education.gov.uk) to highlight the gap.

 Should the need for a new standard, pattern or other artefact emerge during technical design work, this should also be raised with the [architecture team](mailto:architecture.profession@education.gov.uk) for discussion.

 ### Managing an exception